jnares/vsc-wsub-minimalworkingexample/README.md

 * submitaddcol.sh contains the wsub command
 * desfiles.txt the data of the input files
 * addcol.pbs is the batch file
-* prolog.sh is necessary to extract the individual files from inputaddcol
+* prolog.sh is necessary to extract the individual files from file *inputaddcol*
 * writemps is the executable
 * epilog.sh does nothing in this minimal working example

+Output are 100 *.mps* files